A guide to California probate laws.

 In a community property state, each spouse has an equal share of property acquired during the marriage.
 Property acquired before the marriage is considered separate property.

 In California, when there is no will, the court will determine who receives the intestate estate based on the laws of intestate succession.
+(It’s a scary thought.
+That’s why we made it easy to create a will.
+Download the Policygenius app to get started.)

 In California, the surviving spouse receives the community property.